Why use Netgear ReadyNAS for backup solution?

 Step 5.
 Review your backup and click Save settings and run backup.
 By default, the schedule backup is set to 7:00 every Sunday.
 To change it, click Change schedules.

-Note: When the process completes, you will be asked if you want to create a system repair disc which can help you boot your computer in trouble.
+Note: When the process completes, you will be asked if you want to create a system repair disc that can help you boot your computer in trouble.
 If your computer has an optical drive, please click Yes to make it.
 If not, you can also create a system repair disk with your USB flash drive.

-Method 2: Netgear ReadyNAS incremental backup via AOMEI Backupper
+Perform Netgear ReadyNAS incremental backup via AOMEI Backupper

 Step 1.
 Download free Netgear ReadNAS backup sofwtare and run it.
 Then, click Backup and System Backup subsequently.
 To backup important files only, click File Backup.